 - 8 ounces Spanish morcilla de cebolla onion blood sausage

 - 2 garlic cloves

 - 1 8-ounce can tomato sauce (or homemade tomato sauce)

 - 1 to 2 tablespoons Spanish sweet paprika

 - 2 slices stale bread

 - 1 garlic clove

-- Divide the onion and pepper mixture between four glass, clay or ceramic oven-proof dishes.
+Divide the onion and pepper mixture between four glass, clay or ceramic oven-proof dishes.
 Arrange the pieces of chorizo and morcilla sausage on top in each of the dishes.
 Break two eggs on the top of each dish.
-Place the dishes in the hot oven until egg whites are cooked, about 10-15 minutes.
+Place the dishes in the hot oven until egg whites are cooked, about 10 to 15 minutes.

 While eggs are baking, crush stale bread into small pieces or crumbs using a mortar and pestle or food processor.
 Peel a garlic clove.
 Heat the same frying pan, adding 1 to 2 more tablespoons of olive oil.
 Add garlic cloves to oil and fry without burning the garlic.